 Our bus system is once again in dire financial condition.
 Last year, Olsson Associates completed an analysis of our transit system.
 They recommended deleting some routes to better serve the core routes (which are far more heavily used).
 This budget proposes accepting those recommendations, but significantly scaling down much of the service level to match the revenue available.
 Most of these changes will be delayed until June 1, 2019 to allow us to complete the federal process for making service changes.
-For FY 2019, we must reduce our operational spending by \$450,687 and transfer \$283,689 of Transportation Sales Taxes (we would normally save up to use as matching funds for grant funded capital projects) into operations.
-If we do this, the transit service will remain solvent (though still below the budgeted cash reserve target) through 2023.
+For FY 2019, we must reduce our operational spending by \$405,641 and transfer \$283,689 of Transportation Sales Taxes (we would normally save up to use as matching funds for grant funded capital projects) into operations.
+Even with these changes we project the transit system will run out of funds by FY 2023.
 We achieve this reduction through four separate changes which include:

-- Ending service at 7 p.m. rather than 8 p.m. on weekdays and Saturdays effective 10/01/2018. - Implementing the Olsson study recommendations regarding the re-use of the Wabash bus station and route cuts effective 06/01/2019. - Increasing paratransit fees by \$1 and reducing the paratransit service area effective 06/01/2019. - Ending Saturday service and special event support (Roots N Blues, True False, football shuttle) effective 06/01/2019.
+- Ending service at 7 p.m. rather than 8 p.m. on weekdays and Saturdays effective 10/01/2018. - Implementing the Olsson study recommendations regarding the re-use of the Wabash bus station and route cuts effective 06/01/2019. - Ending Saturday service and special event support (Roots N Blues, True/False, football shuttle) effective 06/01/2019.